-- This kind of surface waves causes horizontal shifting of the earth during an earthquake.
+- This kind of surface wave causes horizontal shifting of the earth during an earthquake.

-- They have much slower than body waves but are faster than Rayleigh.
+- They are much slower than body waves but are faster than Rayleigh.

-- They exist only in the presence of semi-infinite medium overlain by an upper finite thickness.
+- They exist only in the presence of a semi-infinite medium overlain by an upper finite thickness.